INB-Nathan/TSA-5/docs/index.md

 Users can register for a new account by clicking the "Register here" link on the login page.
 The registration form requires a username, email, password, and password confirmation.
+The username must be alphanumeric (and underscores).
+The password must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, one number, and one special character.

 The registration form is located at `app/Views/register.php`.
 The registration logic is handled by the `Register` controller at `app/Controllers/Register.php`.